 - 4. Supervision and Staff Review and Development

 Commissioners should ensure the principles of safer recruitment and employment are included in service level agreements or contracts drawn up between them and service providers.
-A service level agreement or contract should also contain the service’s safeguarding statement (see Section 2.1 Policy statements below).
+A service level agreement or contract should also contain the service’s safeguarding statement (see Section 2.1 Commitment to safeguarding).

 2. Safer Recruitment Practices

-All organisations should have a policy statement in relation to their commitment to the prevention of abuse and neglect and promoting the wellbeing of adults with care and support needs, to which it is expected all staff and volunteers will abide and embed in their daily practice.
-It should include a statement that robust recruitment and selection procedures are in place to identify and deter people who might abuse or neglect adults with care and support needs or who are otherwise unsuitable for employment / volunteering.
+All organisations should have a statement about their commitment to the prevention of abuse and neglect and promoting the wellbeing of adults with care and support needs, to which it is expected all staff and volunteers will abide and embed in their daily practice.
+This should include that robust recruitment and selection procedures are in place to identify and deter people who might abuse or neglect adults with care and support needs or who are otherwise unsuitable for employment / volunteering.
 The statement should be included in recruitment material such as job adverts, candidate information packs and person specifications.

 - identifying adults who are particularly at risk;